 How to Use an Autoexec File?

-Using an autoexec in CS2 is straightforward.
+Using an autoexec in CS2 is pretty easy.
 The game’s engine automatically reads the autoexec file located in the game’s configuration folder when it launches.
 Then, it applies the commands contained within the file.
 Here’s how to set up an autoexec file in CS2:

 1. Locate the CS2 Config Folder